-It was in the spirit of trying new things that Kate and I accepted our friend Happy's invitation to attend salsa class.
+It was in the spirit of trying new things that Katie and I accepted our Thai friend Happy’s invitation to attend a salsa class.
 “Salsa?
 I love salsa,” I gushed.
-Doubts immediately began creeping in, however, and how could they not with Kate smirking at me like that?
+Doubts immediately began to creep in, however, and how could they not with Katie smirking at me like that?
 But hungry for chili and peppers and whatever else can be mashed up and put on a chip, I did my best to ignore it.
-My gut may have been telling me one thing, but I focused on what it screamed instead.
+My gut may have been telling me one thing, but I focused on what it was screaming instead.
 Namely, “Put some goddamn salsa in me.”

-“But why’d you have me bring a garlic press?”
-I moaned to Kate.
+“But why’d you let me bring a garlic press?”
+I moaned to Katie.

 As uncoordinated as my friends may have been, they were infinitely better dancers than I could ever hope to be.
 How do they do that?
-I wondered, analyzing their bent knees and jutted elbows, the little jumps and strangely shaking backsides.
+I wondered, analyzing their bent knees and jutted elbows, their little hops and strangely shaking backsides.
 There must be some code to this madness, I decided, and waited for a pretty girl to help me figure it out.

 My Running Man grew stale by the end of the first verse.
-Though I waited patiently for my brain to present my body with updated instructions, they never arrived.
+And though I waited patiently for my brain to present my body with updated instructions, they never arrived.

 “Are you feeling okay?”
 Amy asked.

-“Oh … you know … I’m fine,” I said, ignoring the purple spots creeping up behind her.
+“Oh … you know … I’m fine,” I said, ignoring a set of purple spots creeping up the wall behind her.

 “Having fun?”
-I shouted at Amy, but she couldn’t hear me over Vanilla Ice.
+I shouted at Amy, but she couldn’t hear me over Bust a Move.

-We danced until my knees were sore and peripheral vision completely dark, and just when I couldn’t take any more, Amy mercifully turned down my offer to slow dance, no doubt afraid I would hoist her over my shoulder and take off jogging around the room.
+We danced until my knees were sore and peripheral vision had gone completely dark.
+Just when I couldn’t take any more, Amy mercifully turned down my offer to slow dance, no doubt afraid I would hoist her over my shoulder and take off jogging around the room.

 After the weekend, our teacher Mrs. Sharple surprised us with some TV time.
 “Look, kids, it’s the video from the Valentine’s Dance.
 Isn’t that exciting?”